REASY/akka-http-vs-akka-grpc/README.md

  - [servers](servers) folder contains code related to servers
  - [benchmark](benchmark) folder contains load testing code

 It is splitted in this way so dependencies do not interfere with each other.
 For load-testing I use [Gatling](https://gatling.io/) with [Gatling-gRPC](https://github.com/phiSgr/gatling-grpc) plugin to support gRPC.
-Please, keep in mind that `.proto` file [schema.proto](servers/common/src/main/protobuf/schema.proto) and [schema.proto](benchmark/src/main/protobuf/schema.proto) must be in sync
+Please, keep in mind that `.proto` file [schema.proto](servers/common/src/main/protobuf/schema.proto) and [schema.proto](benchmark/src/main/protobuf/schema.proto) must be in sync.

 ## How to run servers
 ### Akka HTTP Server